Resolving installation issues

 If the adapter fails the test, replace the adapter.

-Displayed system memory less than installed physical memory
+Displayed system memory is less than installed physical memory

 - Make sure that: